m2osw/snapcpp/README.md

 # Licenses

 Each project has an Open Source license, however, it changes slightly depending on the project.
-Most of the projects use the GNU GPL or GNU LGPL.
+Most of the projects use the GNU GPL or GNU LGPL version 2.
+You will also find public domain code and MIT or FreeBSD licenses.

 # Getting Started